-Second, the defendant must have had a real belief that he was in immediate danger of death or great bodily harm and that his use of deadly force was the only way to escape that danger.
-Bear in mind that deadly force may only be used to protect against serious bodily harm or death.
+Second, the defendant must have had a reasonable and genuine belief that he or she was in immediate danger of death or great bodily harm and that the use of deadly force was the only way to escape that danger.
+Bear in mind that deadly force may be used only to protect against serious bodily harm or death.
 The key word is "serious."

-In deciding whether the bodily harm was serious, the judge or jury can consider how the victim attacked the defendant, any weapon the victim had, and how he used it against the defendant.
+In deciding whether the bodily harm was serious, the judge or jury can consider how the victim attacked the defendant, any weapon the victim had, and how the victim used it against the defendant.
 Minor bruises or bumps from a scuffle probably do not meet the legal definition of "serious."
 In court cases, rape has been determined to be serious bodily harm, as has being attacked with scissors.
 Serious bodily harm also may result from being struck with an object that can cause damage, such as a baseball bat or a wooden club.

-The defendant's belief that he is in immediate serious danger is important.
+The defendant's belief that he or she was in immediate serious danger is important.
 The defendant's belief must be reasonable, not purely speculative.
-In deciding if the belief was reasonable and honest, the judge or jury will envision themselves standing in the defendant's shoes and consider his physical characteristics, emotional state, mental status, and knowledge; the victim's actions and words; and all other facts regarding the encounter.
+In deciding if the belief was reasonable and honest, the judge or jurors will envision themselves standing in the defendant's shoes and consider the defendant's physical characteristics, emotional state, mental status, and knowledge; the victim's actions and words; and all other facts regarding the encounter.
 The victim must have acted in a threatening manner.
 Words alone, regardless of how abusive or provoking, or threats of future harm ("I'm going to kill you tomorrow") do not justify the use of deadly force.

-Condition 3: Duty to Retreat
+No Duty to Retreat